Search Engine Marketing: Why Its Needed

 While it is important to pay attention to SEO, relying on it alone wouldn’t get the job done.
-In order to increase your website traffic, Your SEO strategy must be combined with a well implemented SEM plan.
+In order to increase your website traffic, Your SEO strategy must be combined with a well-implemented SEM plan.

 As earlier mentioned, SEM involves paying for traffic and there are different strategies used in achieving this.
+Foremost among these are:

-- PPC (Pay per Click) advertising on platforms like Google: AdWords, Bing Ads and Yahoo: Search Ads where you bid for keywords relevant to your niche.
+- PPC (Pay per Click) advertising on platforms like Google: AdWords, Bing Ads, and Yahoo: Search Ads where you bid for keywords relevant to your niche.